GeorgiusDev/socialmedia-focus-mode/README.md

-# Social Media Focus Mode 1.0
+# Social Media Focus Mode 1.1
-A lightweight opensource browser extension for Chromium browsers that removes distractions while surfing through YouTube, built with JavaScript.
+A lightweight opensource browser extension for Chromium browsers that removes distractions while surfing through YouTube, and Instagram; built with JavaScript.

-Social Media Focus Mode hides recommendations, shorts, trending, and other attention-grabbing elements.
+Social Media Focus Mode hides recommendations, shorts, reels, explore, trending, and other attention-grabbing elements.

 # Features
 - Hide YouTube home recommendations
-- Hide Shorts, Trending, Explore, and related feeds
+- Hide Shorts, Reels, Trending, Explore, and related feeds
+- Allows you to search content, watch videos and stories without worrying about unnecessary recommendations grabbing your attention.
-- Redirect /shorts back to the homepage
+- Redirect /shorts /reels /explore and /p back to the homepage
 - Toggle on/off instantly via extension popup
+- Choose which website will be in "focus mode"
 - Fast & lightweight
 - Fully local